xXYxxdMC-GH/Hoshisuki/README.md

 This is the author's first Kotlin project, and there may be some hidden bugs.
 Feel free to submit an Issue on GitHub!

+## Download

+You can go to `https://plugins.jetbrains.com/plugin/27400-hoshisuki-music-player` to download for your IDEA.

 ## License

 This project is licensed under `GPL-3`.
 You may use it in your own projects, but you must credit the original author.